 2) The original reason I started my reviewing was because there were already a lot of internet resources talking about guitar compressors, but hardly anything out there for bass.
 I can see why it would be nice for my site to be a comprehensive one-stop-shop, but with a little bit of Google and forum searching, any guitarist can find all the compressor opinions they'd ever want.

-3) I always make sure to spend a good amount of time playing the high notes on the bass, playing chords, and listening very carefully to the upper-harmonic content and noise.
-So in a way, I am playing guitar and including that perspective in my reviews.
+3) I always make sure to spend a good amount of time playing the high notes on the bass, strumming chords, using a pick, and listening very carefully to the upper-harmonic content and noise.
+I also use a Bass VI tuned E-E. So in a way, I am playing guitar and including that perspective in my reviews.
 Sure, a guitar has higher notes, but I can both hear and measure (RTA) any high-frequency rolloff or emphasis.